iamclearless/web-system-template/README.md

-# WEB system
+# GoogleMaps
-- [ ] Replace "WEB system" with your system name

 ## Description
-- [ ] Provide WEB system description in few sentences - its purpose, users, etc.
+- [ ] Provide user with an interactive earth map with added adress search, location localization funcionality.

 ## Entity definition
-- [ ] Define the entity ("object" that will be manipulated) of WEB system
+- [ ]
 - [ ] Entity should have a name
 - [ ] Entity should have 3 mandatory attributes:
     - [ ] ID - depending on specific service this could be a number or string